mundi4/Debounce/README.md

 ## Using Clique?
 If you use Clique and this addon at the same time, you will not be able to use some of the features of this addon (such as those related to unit frames).
-This addon includes some of Clique's features, but I don't know if it's necessary to replace Clique, a reliable addon that has been working well for a long time...
+This addon includes some of Clique's features, but I don't know if it's good enough to replace Clique, a reliable addon that has been working well for a long time...
 You'll have to test it yourself.

 ## I appreciate any help!